 - Compute mentally – This is being able to work out the answer to problems in your head without using a pen and paper or any other physical aid.

 How can you help your child develop good number sense?

-- Practise estimation – Always be looking for ways to count what is around you with your child, like guessing how many steps it will take to reach the front door or how many minutes it will take to get dressed.
+- Practise estimation – Always look for ways to count what is around you with your child, like guessing how many steps it will take to reach the front door or how many minutes it will take to get dressed.

 - Introduce numbers in different contexts – This helps your child to connect with numbers.
-For example, have them look at how numbers are represented by shapes on a deck of cards or by the dot patterns on dice.
+For example, have them look at how shapes represent numbers on a deck of cards or by the dot patterns on dice.

 - Visualise ways to see numbers – Get your child to visualise numbers they see as something else.
 For example, the may see the number 8 as a snowman or the number 2 as a snake.